cn0047/eop/README.md

 ## Prerequisites

-Common stuff between all approaches - workflow: here I have one controller which calls service function which works like a facade and performs sign up into:
+Common stuff between all approaches - workflow: here you can find one controller which calls service function which works like a facade and performs sign up into:

 * facebook